-More than half of all head and neck cancers have mutations of the PIK3CA oncogene.
-This can cause cells to grow out of control which can lead to cancer.
-Drugs that target the protein, called PI3K, made by the abnormal PIK3CA gene are already approved for use to treat other cancers, such as breast cancer.
-Studies are being done to see if similar targeted therapy drugs will work in head and neck cancer, especially HPV-positive cancers because they tend to make too many copies of the PIK3CA oncogene.
+In more than half of all head and neck cancers, the cancer cells have changes (mutations) in the PIK3CA gene.
+This can cause cells to grow out of control, which can lead to cancer.
+Drugs that target the protein made by the abnormal PIK3CA gene, called PI3K are already approved to treat some other types of cancer.
+Studies are now being done to see if similar targeted therapy drugs will work in head and neck cancer, especially HPV-positive cancers, because they tend to have too many copies of the PIK3CA gene.

 Some studies suggest that tests to find these gene changes might help find oral and oropharyngeal cancers early.
 These tests may also be used to better find cancer cells that might have been left behind after surgery and to determine which tumors are most likely to respond to chemo or radiation therapy.
 The use of p53 gene therapy as a treatment for these cancers is also being studied in early-phase clinical trials.